-EchoStar intends to make use of its significant DBS capacity to offer expanded product offerings to its customers, including video, data, interactive and Internet products.
-EchoStar plans to launch two additional satellites, EchoStar III, in the fall of 1997 to serve the eastern half of the United States, and EchoStar IV, in the first quarter of 1998, to serve the western half of the United States.
-EchoStar intends to use the capacity that four satellites will create to provide local programming for the 40 largest U.S. television markets, niche and foreign language programming, extensive professional and college sports events, HDTV, business and educational programming and high-speed transmission of Internet data.
+EchoStar expects to utilize its substantial DBS capacity to offer expanded product offerings to its customers, including video, data, and interactive products.
+EchoStar currently plans to launch two additional satellites, EchoStar III and EchoStar IV, by the end of 1998.
+EchoStar currently plans to use this capacity to offer a substantial number of additional video channels, including basic and premium cable, frequent start pay-per-view, local programming to the largest U.S. television markets, niche and foreign language programming, extensive professional and college sports events, HDTV, business and educational programming and high-speed transmission of Internet data.